About Singapore Biodesign

 SSB innovation pipeline has also seen an increasing shift towards digital and connected health products and services.
 The strong foundations in Biodesign methodology serves to increase the chance of project success upon spinoff.
 This seeding of innovation projects and formation of start-ups is seen as the strongest validation of our training programme.

 Ecosystem Outcomes: A vibrant ecosystem is vital in order to continue nurturing talent, both during and post-training.
 With this view in mind, SSB has been playing a role of an enabler to bring together various players of the medtech ecosystem in Singapore and Asia.
 In addition, initiatives like the regional clinical immersion has allowed SSB to spread its wings outside Singapore.

-For more information about SSB, click here for our marketing collateral.
+For more information about SB, click here for our marketing collateral.